Punvireakroth/Web-Development-Progress/JAVASCRIPT-II/README.md

 **Compare different use cases to yours**

 The result that we have been search may not exacly the same but there maybe some line of thier code similar to us that make it thrown the error.

+**Tweaking around your code**

+After solving our error successfully we can make changes to other way whether it is possible or not if it is you are just learned something new.